Tishkou/areyoudumb/README.md

 # areyoudumb

+1. download zip file
+2. extract zip file
+3. run *main.exe* or *main.py (requires python and pygame)*
-just open *main.py* from extracted zip file and see if you are dumb :)
+4. see if you are dumb :)

-\*requires python and pygame
+thanks @ZekoSNB for idea